Terry Price (golfer)

-Early life
+Career

 Price was born in Rockhampton, Queensland.

-Professional career

-Price turned professional in 1978 at age 17, joined the PGA Tour of Australasia in 1986.
+In 1978, at the age of 17, Price turned professional.
+In 1986, he joined the PGA Tour of Australasia.
 He won his first tournament in 1988 at the non-Order of Merit Queensland PGA Championship.
-He has since won five Order of Merit titles on the tour, in addition to several more victories both in Australia and internationally.
+He has since won five official events on the tour, in addition to several more victories both in Australia and internationally.

 Price has also played on the European Tour.
 He played three seasons in the early 1990s, finishing just inside the top 100 on the Order of Merit in 1994 and 1995, before losing his card at the end of 1996.
 He returned to the European Tour in 2003 via qualifying school, but had to revisit at the end of the season to regain his card.
 He achieved a career best finish on the Order of Merit of 53rd in 2004, but he was unable to build on that and after missing much of the 2006 season due to injury, lost his card at the end of 2007.

 Price began playing on the European Senior Tour in 2012 and won his first title in September at the Pon Senior Open in Germany.

+Personal life

 Price currently lives in Hope Island, Queensland with his wife and three children.